-&quot; As I sat in the pantry last night counting my spoons," says the Butler, in the comedy of the Drummer, " the candle methought burnt blue, and the spay'd bitch look'd as if she saw semething."
+[&]quot; As I sat in the pantry last night counting my spoons," says the Butler, in the comedy of the Drummer, " the candle methought burnt blue, and the spay'd bitch look'd as if she saw something."

-.
-I find in a recent publication of great merit, the incidents of a ghost-story, told by Clarendon, relative to the Duke of Buckingham, which are commented on in the following manner :- " This noble historian interrupts his narrative with a long story about the ghost of Sir George Villiers, the Duke's father, having given a warning of his son's fate no seldomer than three times.
-Like ghosts, in general, this was a very zilly one; for, instead of going directly to his son, (was the spirit under the same sysophantish awe with the living followers of the Duke?) the phantom carried its errand to an officer of the wardrobe, whom in life it had paid attention to at school, but whose situation was too mean to warrant his going directly with the important intelligence to the favourite.
-The man neglected the warning till the third time, and then he went to a gentleman to whom he was well known, Sir Ralph Freeman, one of the masters of the requests, who had married a lady nearly allied to the Duke, and prevailed with him to apply to his Grace to grant the officer of the wardrobe an opportunity of speaking with him privately on a subject of the utmest consequence to his Grace.
-The man gave sufficient information, which he had got from the ghost, relative to Buckingham's private affairs, to satisfy the Duke that he was no impostor, and the Duke was observed to be very melancholy afterwards.
-But to what all this warning tended, except to create unessiness at some impending calamity, it is impossible to conceive, since the hint was too dark and mysterious to enable him to provide against the danger?"-History of the British Empire, by George Brodie, Esq. vol. ii. p.
-209.
+[•] I find, in a recent publication of great merit, the incidents of a ghost-story, told by Clarendon, relative to the Duke of Buckingham, which are commented on in the following manner:- "This noble historian interrupts his narrative with a long story about the ghost of Sir George Villiers, the Duke's father, having given a warning of his son's fate no seldomer than three times.
+Like ghosts, in general, this was a very silly one; for, instead of going directly to his son, (was the spirit under the same sycophantish awe with the living followers of the Duke?) the phantom carried its errand to an officer of the wardrobe, whom in life it had paid attention to at school, but whose situation was too mean to warrant his going directly with the important intelligence to the favourite.
+The man neglected the warning till the third time, and

-The view which Grose has taken of the character of most stories about departed spirits, is pretty correct, although I have certainly read of some spirits whose errands to the earth have been much more direct.
+The view which Grose has taken of the character of most stories about departed spirits is pretty correct, although I have certainly read of some spirits whose errands to the earth have been much more direct.
 One ghost, for instance, has terrified a man into the restitution of lands, which had been bequeathed to the poor of a village.
-A second spirit has adopted the same plan for recovering property of which a nephew had been wronged; but a third, has haunted a house for no other purpose than to kick up a row in it-to knock about chairs, tables, or other furniture.
-Glanville relates a story, of the date of 1632, in which a man, upon the alleged information of a female spirit, who came by her death foully, led the officers of justice to the pit where a mangled corpse was concealed, charged two individuals with her murder; and, upon the strength of this fictitious story, the poor fellows were condemned and executed, although they solemnly persevered to the last in maintaining their innocence.
+A second spirit has adopted the same plan for recovering property of which a nephew had been wronged; but a third has haunted a house for no other purpose than to kick up a row in it-to knock about chairs, tables, or other furniture.
+Glanville relates a story, of the date of 1632, in which a man, upon the alleged information of a female spirit, who came by her death foully, led the officers of justice to the pit where a mangled corpse was concealed, charged two individuals with her murder; and, upon the strength of this fictitious story, the poor fellows were condemned and executed, although then he went to a gentleman to whom he was well known, Sir Ralph Freeman, one of the masters of the requests, who had married a lady nearly allied to the Duke, and prevailed with him to apply to his Grace to grant the officer of the wardrobe an opportunity of speaking with him privately on a subject of the utmost consequence to his Grace.
+The man gave sufficient information, which he had got from the ghost, relative to Buckingham's private affairs, to satisfy the Duke that he was no impostor, and the Duke was observed to be very melancholy afterwards.
+But to what all this warning tended, except to create uneasiness at some impending calamity, it is impossible to conceive, since the hint was too dark and mysterious to enable him to provide against the danger?"-History of the British Empire, by George Brodie, Esq. vol. ii, p.
+209, they solemnly persevered to the last in maintaining their innocence.
 It is but too evident, in this case, by whom the atrocious deed had been committed.